KILTprotocol/spec-ext-credential-api/readme.md

 The example dApps in this specification are Attester and Verifier.

+## Specification of requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Setting up the communication session

 ### Types

-`extensionId` references the extension on the `GlobalKilt` object but is not used by the dApp. `name` should be a human-readable string.
+`extensionId` references the extension on the `GlobalKilt` object but is not used by the dApp. `name` SHOULD be a human-readable string.

 ```typescript
 interface GlobalKilt {